Stochastic Processes and Financial Mathematics

 -

-• It is used, in a variety of SDE based models, by mathematicians trying to model evolution, to analyse the positions and/or proportions of genes within a population.
+• The method of duality is used, in a variety of SDE based models, by mathematicians trying to model evolution, to analyse the positions and/or proportions of genes within a population.

 There are many others – Brownian motion sits right at the heart of the physical world.